 Helping Hands Grant Program

-Grants to medical schools for community mental health projects that are initiated and managed by medical students.
+Grants to medical schools for community mental health and substance use disorder projects that are initiated and managed by medical students.
 These projects can be new initiatives conducted in partnership with community agencies or in conjunction with ongoing medical school outreach activities.

 Medical schools are eligible to apply for the grants.
 All projects must be conducted under the supervision of medical faculty, consisting of at least one psychiatrist.

 For complete information about funding programs, including your application status, please contact funders directly.
 Summaries are provided for your convenience only.
 RHIhub does not take part in application processes or monitor application status.